Tilting theory for Gorenstein rings in dimension one: Introduction

 \begin{corollary} Let $A$ be a $\Z$-graded commutative artinian Gorenstein ring such that $A=A_{\ge0}$ and $A_0$ is a field.
 Then there exists a ring $R$ satisfying (R1) and (R2) such that $\underline{\CM}_0^{\Z}R$ is triangle equivalent to $\KKK^{\bo}(\proj^{\Z/a\Z}A)$, where $a$ is the $a$-invariant of $A$ and we regard $A$ as a $(\Z/a\Z)$-graded ring naturally. \end{corollary}

 {\bf Conventions } All modules are right modules.
 The composition of morphisms (respectively, arrows) $f\colon X\to Y$ and $g\colon Y\to Z$ is denoted by $gf$.
 We denote by $k$ an arbitrary field.

 {\bf Acknowledgements } The authors would like to thank Tokuji Araya, Martin Herschend and Ryo Takahashi for useful discussions at the first stage of this project.
 They also thank Shiro Goto, Helmut Lenzing, Atsushi Takahashi, Yuji Yoshino for valuable discussions.
 We thank the Centre de Recerca Matem\`atica, and the organizers of the Workshop ``(Re)emerging methods in Commutative Algebra and Representation Theory'' in February 2015 where a part of this collaboration was done.
+We thank the referee for valuable suggestions.